YA26/MissingValuesHandler/README.md

 - Set up essentials parameters like the number of iterations, the additional trees, the base estimator…

 - The method "train()" possess among others two important arguments:
-      *forbidden_variables_list: variables that don't require encoding will be put in that list *ordinal_variables_list: suited for ordinal categorical variables encoding
+      $forbidden_variables_list: variables that don't require encoding will be put in that list
+      $ordinal_variables_list: suited for ordinal categorical variables encoding

 ## Coding example: